 Note: Emergency Protection Orders (EPO) are available through the Los Angeles Police Department on a 24 hour basis, and are valid for only 5 court days.
 In most cases an EPO is only issued when circumstances present a possibility of imminent and immediate danger to the victim.

 The court tries to grant all TRO requests the same or next day.
 Once you have obtained a Restraining Order, the defendant must be served with a copy of the TRO.
 (Anyone over18 years of age except you can hand the Order to the defendant.)
-Once the defendant has been served a copy of the TRO, a Proof of Service and Law Enforcement Information form must be delivered to your local police station.
+Once the defendant has been served a copy of the TRO, a Proof of Service must be delivered to your local police station.
 You should retain the originals of all documents.
 In approximately three weeks, you must return to court to obtain an order that is valid for three years.
 This order must also be served to the defendant and copies delivered to the police station.

 You may be ordered to see a mediator to try and work out visitation of any minor children involved.
 The law gives you the right to see the mediator ALONE, in a separate meeting.
 After any agreement with the mediator regarding visitation, be sure to return to court to obtain the three year restraining order which protects YOU!